Will Maharashtra elect a rich assembly: In 2014, 239 of 275 MLAs elected were crorepatis

 New Delhi, Oct 03: 158 out of the 275 sitting MLAs in Maharashtra have pending criminal cases against them.
 The affidavits of the 275 sitting MLAs was analysed by the Association for Democratic Reforms.

-110(40%) MLAs have declared serious criminal cases.
+110(40 per cent) MLAs have declared serious criminal cases.
 3 MLAs have declared cases related to the murder (IPC section 302).

 14 MLAs have declared cases related to attempt to murder(IPC section 307).